QuTech-Delft/imsep/docs/index.md

     - Have Git 2+ installed.
     - Have Python 3.10+ installed, and able to understand common syntax (like an if-statement).

+## Goal

-The purpose of this workshop is to introduce the basics of professional software development to PhD students and researchers at QuTech.
+This workshop means to introduce the basics of professional software development to PhD students and researchers at QuTech.
-We firmly believe that adopting professional software development practices throughout our research organization will yield significant long-term advantages,
+We firmly believe that adopting professional software development practices throughout our research organization will yield significant long-term advantages.
-including:

-- faster onboarding of new PhD students.
-- efficiencies across the organization through potential software and know-how reuse.
-- more transparent and reproducible results for research that rely on in-house built software tools.

-The workshop consists of four parts, each addressing a separate topic.
-They are meant to be followed in sequence, but can be read independently.
-Each part aims to answer common problems encountered during software development.